Truman College

 Community college in Chicago, Illinois, U.S.

-Harry S Truman College (or simply Truman College; formerly Mayfair College) is a public municipal community college in Chicago, Illinois, under the City Colleges of Chicago system.
+Harry S Truman College is a public municipal community college in the Uptown community area in the north side of Chicago, Illinois, United States.
+It is part of the City Colleges of Chicago system.

 The college offers multiple 2-year associate degrees, as well as occupational training in a number of fields.
 Located at 1145 West Wilson Avenue in the Uptown neighborhood, the school was named in honor of Harry S. Truman, 33rd U.S. President and a proponent of public colleges and universities.
 Truman is the largest of the City Colleges of Chicago with a yearly enrollment of over 23,000 students, and has the largest English as a second language and GED program in Illinois.

 History

 Amundsen High School hosted a night school offering two-year college programming for the North Side of Chicago in 1956.
 This was the result of community outcry for a two-year college for the economically ailing community areas north of downtown Chicago.
 Interested in a more permanent situation for the program, community leaders acquired a former elementary school campus in 1961 and enrolled 4,000 students in day and night classes.
 Further growth led to the construction of its present campus on West Wilson Avenue, opening its doors in 1976, naming the school after U.S. President Truman.
 In 2014, Truman College was named City Colleges of Chicago's hub for education, human and natural sciences.
 The designation makes Truman College the final City College to have a College to Careers focus.
 College to Careers is an initiative to partner the colleges with industry leaders in high-growth fields to address the skills gap in Chicago's workforce.
 The city of Chicago expects nearly 40,000 job openings in education in the Chicago area over the next decade.
 This includes positions in child development and teaching subjects including foreign languages, special education, math and sciences.